Cap-go/tutorials/src/content/plugins-tutorials/capacitor-pass-to-wallet.git.git.md

 ---
-"title": "Using capacitor-pass-to-wallet package", "description": "Generate a markdown tutorial on how to use the capacitor-pass-to-wallet package in Capacitor applications", "created_at": "2022-01-26",
+"title": "Using capacitor-pass-to-wallet package" "description": "Generate a markdown tutorial on how to use the capacitor-pass-to-wallet package in Capacitor applications" "created_at": "2022-01-26"
-"published": true,
+"published": true
 "slug": "capacitor-pass-to-wallet.git.git"
 ---